 Scope of Donations

-Collections donations are accepted as gifts by Special Collections.
+Collections donations are accepted as gifts by Special Collections and Archives.
 No departmental funds are available for the purchase of archival collections.
 Donors are encouraged to provide funds for the acquisition, processing, digitization and other expenses associated with collection development.
-Collections (excluding institutional records) are owned by the University of Baltimore Foundation and managed by Langsdale Library Special Collections.
+Collections (excluding institutional records) are owned by the University of Baltimore Foundation and managed by University of Baltimore Library Special Collections and Archives.

 Deed of Gift and Acknowledgement